Simplicial Flat Norm with Scale: Introduction

 The standard simplicial approximation theorem from algebraic topology describes how continuous maps are approximated by simplicial maps that satisfy the star condition \cite[\S14]{Munkres1984}.
 Our simplicial deformation theorem applies to currents, which are more general objects than continuous maps.
 More importantly, we present explicit bounds on the expansion of mass of the current resulting from simplicial approximation.
 In his PhD thesis, Sullivan \cite{Sullivan1990} considered deforming currents on to the boundary of convex sets in a cell complex, which are more general than the simplices we work with.
 But simplicial complexes admit efficient algorithms more naturally than cell complexes.
-We adopt a different approach for deformation than Sullivan.
-More significantly, our bounds on approximation are much smaller than the ones presented by Sullivan (see Section \ref{ssec:compbnds}).
-Along with MSFN, our deformation theorem also establishes how the OHCP and OBCP could be used on general continuous inputs by taking simplicial approximations, thus expanding widely the applicability of this family of techniques to real-life data.
+We adopt a different approach for deformation from Sullivan and obtain new bounds on the approximations (see Section \ref{ssec:compbnds}).
+Along with the \MSFN{}, our deformation theorem also establishes how the \OHCP{} and \OBCP{} could be used on general continuous inputs by taking simplicial approximations, thus expanding widely the applicability of this family of techniques.